Claude Wendell Horton Jr.

 Claude Wendell Horton (February 3, 1942 – July 10, 2025), known most commonly simply as Wendell Horton, was a professor of physics at the University of Texas at Austin and a student of plasma physics.
 Horton's core area of research was plasma transport and its application to the development of nuclear fusion power.
 He was a fellow of the American Physical Society.

 Biography

 Claude Wendell Horton Jr. was born in Houston, Texas, the son of Louise Walthall Horton and Claude Wendell Horton Sr., who was one of the principal contributors to the development of the Department of Physics at the University of Texas.

 Horton suffered from polio during his childhood before attending Austin High School, where he met Elisabeth Alice Becker in a physics class.
 Elisabeth is the daughter of Ernst D. Becker, a cotton trader, who had immigrated to Texas from Germany in 1927.
-Becker and Horton married shortly after graduation from the University of Texas, Austin, in June of 1963.
+Becker and Horton married shortly after graduation from the University of Texas, Austin, in June 1963.
 They had two children, Mike A. Horton and John W. Horton.

-Elisabeth died of breast cancer in September of 2007.
-Subsequently, Horton met Meiling Lung Newman, and they married in April of 2010.
+Elisabeth died of breast cancer in September 2007.
+Subsequently, Horton met Meiling Lung Newman, and they married in April 2010.
 Newman also lost a spouse to cancer.

 Horton died at the Westminster Senior Living Facility on July 10, 2025.